 The Coy-Hoffman barn and two silos and small brick milkhouse will remain on the site because they are part of the Colorado State Register of Historic Properties.
 The other non-historic buildings will come down.

 Materials from the demolished buildings will be reused in the Woodward project; the materials are not available to the public.

 Truck Traffic to Continue Six Days a Week through February

-Trucks will continue to move 200,000 cubic yards of dirt onto the site of the Woodward Technology Campus in Downtown Fort Collins Monday through Saturdays through the end of December.
-Trucks are likely to switch back to a five-day week early in 2014.
+With the exception of Christmas Day and New Year's Day, trucks will continue to move 200,000 cubic yards of dirt onto the site of the Woodward Technology Campus in Downtown Fort Collins Monday through Saturdays through February.

 Woodward’s contractor, Mortenson Construction, is raising the site out of the 500-year floodplain before building construction begins.